chauhoang99/2025_July_data_merging_test/README.md

   - The sensor is a lightweight task that will run first to check if there is data to process before spinning up the scrapers.
 We save resources by using this method.
   - Async scrapers to speed up scraping activity.
   - Each scraper is scalable depending on the amount of data.
+  - Data can be processed in chuncks, but usually for data comes from APIs, we can request API with pagination so chunking is not always necessary.

 # The API Server

 - One simple FastAPI server with one API only.

+# Testing plan

+- Unit tests that cover over 80% of the code.
+- Manually test the scraper.
+- Manually test the API call.